 In order to apply for accident benefits, you must complete an OCF-1 form.
 Read below for tips about completing this necessary insurance form.

 You should report your accident to your insurance company within seven days of the incident.
-At this time, you should request an Application for Accident Benefits.
+At this time, you should request an application for accident benefits.
 Complete and submit the OCF-1 within 30 days of receiving the forms.
-Failure to meet these deadlines may jeopardize your right to benefits in a timely manner.
-Ignorance of these deadlines is not a valid excuse.

 Submitting false or misleading information in an OCF-1 is a punishable offense under Ontario’s Insurance Act.
 A victim who exaggerates the nature of his or her injuries – or otherwise falsifies an Application for Benefits – may be subject to various penalties, which include an outright denial of your claim or worse.
 Do not overstate your injuries or other financial losses.
-Instead, stick to information you can corroborate and make sure you list all of your injuries, not just the significant ones.
-If you fail to mention certain injuries, down the road, if further problems arise relating to that injury, your insurance company will likely state that the problem is unrelated to the accident.
+Instead, stick to information you can corroborate and make sure you list all of your injuries.
 Make sure that when you describe how the accident occurred, keep it simple, factual and straightforward as this statement can be used against you in the event that you decide to commence a lawsuit against the at fault party.

 The current OCF-1 is seven pages long and includes sections that cover everything from your employment status to insurance policy details.
 Completing this form can be a tedious and time-consuming process.
 Allow yourself enough time to collect all of the necessary information and to provide detailed answers about your income, injuries and losses.